petebryant/ethereum-greeter/README.md

         nodejs v4.4.7
         ethereum-testrpc v2.1.0

-The example contract created byh 'truffle init' has been amended to implement the ethereum greeter contract.
+As a way of finding out how these thing s work I have amended the example contract created by 'truffle init' to implement the ethereum greeter contract.